30-DAY MONEY BACK GUARANTEE

 It’s not just all mental, though.
 Physiologically, yoga has been show to combat stress through changes within the nervous system and hormones.
 It encourages relaxation, slows the heart rate, decreases blood pressure, and It helps the body to shift from the sympathetic nervous system (fight-or-flight) to the parasympathetic system (relaxation).
 In fact, it helps inhibit the areas of the brain responsible for fear and anger, and stimulates the pleasure centers.

 As a result, there are two ways these responses can help reduce weight and/or prevent weight gain.
 If you tend to eat out of anxiety, fear, or a need for comfort, then yoga may help you feel these things less often, leading to less overeating.

 Additionally, yoga practices help to reduce cortisol levels.
 Cortisol is a hormone which increases from stress and contributes to weight gain.
 Quite often when you’re having trouble losing weight despite exercise and dieting, this can be the culprit behind the problem due to increased blood sugar and glucose.
 So, when you’re less stressed, you have a much easier time losing weight.

-Cortisol can also be a product of too much high intensity exercise (over training), so for individuals who participate in sports, CrossFit, or body building type workouts, yoga can help provide a break that may actually help your body to recover better and even reduce muscle loss that can occur from over training.
+Cortisol can also be a product of too much high intensity exercise (over training), so for individuals who participate in sports, cross-training, or body building type workouts, yoga can help provide a break that may actually help your body to recover better and even reduce muscle loss that can occur from over training.